jpapazian2000/hcp_boundary_demo/README.md

+# STRUCTURE OF THIS README
+The organisation of this readme is the following:
+ - Goal of the deme
+ - repo architecture
+ - deployment guide
+ - demo

 # GOAL OF THIS DEMO
 The intent of the following scripts is ultimatelly to showcase the ease of installation, configuration and usage of HCP Boundary.
 To do so, the following will be created: